Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models

-The \citet{Bell2002bias} Satterthwaite approximation has been shown to perform well in a variety of conditions (see Section 4).
-These studies encompass a variety of data generation processes, covariate types, and weighting procedures.
-A key finding is that the degrees of freedom depend not only on the number of clusters $m$, but also on features of the covariates.
-When the covariate is balanced across clusters---as occurs in balanced panels with a dichotomous covariate with the same proportion of ones in each cluster---the degrees of freedom are $m - 1$ even in small samples.
-However, when the covariate is highly unbalanced---as occurs when the panel is not balanced or if the proportion of ones varies from cluster to cluster---the degrees of freedom can be considerably smaller.
-Similarly, covariates with large leverage points will tend to exhibit lower of degrees of freedom.

-By adjusting the degrees of freedom to account for these features, the Type I error rate of the test is nearly always less than or equal to the nominal $\alpha$, so long as the degrees of freedom are larger than 4 or 5 \citep{Bell2002bias, Tipton2015small-t}.
-This is because when the degrees of freedom are smaller, the t-distribution approximation to the sampling distribution does not hold, and the Type I error can be higher than the stated $\alpha$ level.\footnote{When the degrees of freedom are smaller than 4 or 5, \citet{Tipton2015small-t} suggested using a smaller $\bs\alpha$ level for hypothesis testing in order to partially compensate.
-Although degrees of freedom this small may seem unlikely, they can easily arise in practice even when the number of clusters is moderate.
-For example, in a state-by-year panel with $m = 48$ states, the degrees of freedom can be quite small if a policy is only implemented in 10 percent of states.} In comparison, the CR1 degrees of freedom (i.e., $m - 1$) are constant, and the test only performs well when in the cases in which the covariates are balanced.
+Previous simulation studies have examined the performance of t-tests based on the CR2 variance estimator and Satterthwaite approximation under a variety of conditions, including panel data models (Cameron and Miller 2015; Imbens and Kolesar 2016), analysis of multi-stage surveys (Bell and McCaffrey 2002), and meta-analysis (Tipton 2015).
+Across this range of data-generating processes, these studies found that the Type I error rate of the test is nearly always less than or equal to the nominal \(\alpha\), so long as the degrees of freedom are larger than 4 or 5 (Tipton 2015; Bell and McCaffrey 2002).